lino-framework/book/docs/dev/about/lino_and_django.rst

 the application developer.

-A first an most visible difference with plain Django projects is that your Lino applications have an out-of-the box **user interface**.
+A first an most visible difference with plain Django projects is that your Lino applications have an out-of-the box **front end**.
 You don't not need to write any URLconf, HTML, CSS nor Javascript.

-But Lino is more than a user interface.
+But Lino is more than a front end.
 In fact the current user interface is not even the only choice [#ui]_.
 Here are the **under the hood** differences between Lino and Django.